aniketzamwar/MoneyBalancer/README.md

-Money-Balancer---Self-Project--still-in-progress-
+Money-Balancer
+django and mysql
+html, bootstrap, css, jquery
 =================================================

+To extend my understanding and learning of python, I gained interest in Django and in my free week I understood django web framework and developed a small web application which helps to handle expenses.
+It is not a complete functioning project, some very basic functionalities have been implemented as an initiative to understand different django framework properties.

-Project implemented as a part of learning to understand Django.
-Would be working more to make the project efficient and nice.
+I would be working more to make the project efficient and nicer and complete as and when time permits.